For a thorough discussion of all the careers that are open to history majors, see

 Another resource, the Online Job Ads section of the American Historical Association,

-was restricted to members of the AHA until 1 September 2011.
-Now it is available to
+was restricted to members of the AHA before September 2011.
+Non-members will need

 Interviewing at conventions